Binance Market Update (2022-07-27)

 Binance

-The global cryptocurrency market cap now stands at $0.99T, up by 4.22% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.04T, up by 9.07% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include OOKI, RAD, and MIR, up by 57%, 40%, and 24%, respectively.
+Market outperformers include LDO, OOKI, and OP, up by 42%, 40%, and 30%, respectively.

 Top stories of the day: